zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-amazon.md

 Saws in detail.

 [APZ 162.4] (#apz162 .4) {#apz162 .4 .ref .apz} "Awardana, Swapana
-Characteristic plant, nor does it do not,” is the mantras Swapana, and the plant of characteristics, and not not, shall not behave.
+Characteristic plant, nor does it do not," is the mantras Swapana, and the plant of characteristics, and not not, shall not behave.
 It does not behave or will not redo, and will not consider Do not?

 [APZ 162.5] (#apz162 .5) {#apz162 .5 .ref .apz} "Knowing the Voice of Beasts and Pregnancy
-To do not associate with the Buddhist,” is the virtue of which The word of the beasts is the words of the beasts, even if they describe the words of the beasts.
+To do not associate with the Buddhist," is the virtue of which The word of the beasts is the words of the beasts, even if they describe the words of the beasts.
 The sound of birds or beasts or weeping is known, thus the words of beasts Sayers describe the following phrases.
 Pregnant people are pregnant.
 Two Points Gastroenteriym does not cause.
 From worms or air cramps.
-Worms or air Two drugs to expel or dispel, thus causing pregnancy to pregnant people “Wetterkakaa” is a stethoscope.
+Worms or air Two drugs to expel or dispel, thus causing pregnancy to pregnant people "Wetterkakaa" is a stethoscope.
 Compulsion of copper etc.
-Inhalation therapy, boditherapy therapy for relapse diseases “Madaka” is a Buddha Madaka, a Buddha Madaka,
+Inhalation therapy, boditherapy therapy for relapse diseases "Madaka" is a Buddha Madaka, a Buddha Madaka,
 Dhamma Mamakaka'

 [APZ 162.6] (#apz162 .6) {#apz162 .6 .ref .apz} "Heathemah or Loyalty
 Masturizes Him.
 Accepts the person or that person.
-This was said by the adherents: “Is this monk hypocrisy, The village before the jagaththahua Chatubus KaynahudahaWhat dimension is true, agree This bhikkhu is not unmammary, but this is not a man, and that bhikhu And they left this plant.
+This was said by the adherents: "Is this monk hypocrisy, The village before the jagaththahua Chatubus KaynahudahaWhat dimension is true, agree This bhikkhu is not unmammary, but this is not a man, and that bhikhu And they left this plant.
 A bhikhu to be promoted to grow in this plant